 The BCSWomen Lovelace Colloquium is an annual one day conference for women students of Computing and related subjects.
 The event started in 2008, and moves around the country – in 2018 it will be at Sheffield University on March 28th.
-You can find out all about the 2018 colloquium on this site – we’re currently finalising the speaker lineup and you will soon be able to submit an abstract.
+You can find out all about the 2018 colloquium on this site – we’re currently finalising the speaker lineup and you can now submit an abstract.

 The aims of this event are:

 - To provide a forum for undergraduate women and masters students to share their ideas and network

 - To provide a stimulating series of talks from women in computing, both from academia and industry